 How to upload and use an SSH key

-SSH keys are an alternative way to authenticate identity on computer systems and are more secure than passwords.
-Each SSH key consists of a private and a public part and can be generated on your computer.
-The public part can be uploaded to the Scaleway Dedibox console and transferred to your dedicated server during installation for passwordless authentication purposes.
+SSH keys offer a more secure method of identity authentication on computer systems compared to passwords.
+Each SSH key comprises a private and a public part, which can be generated on your computer.
+The public part serves the purpose of passwordless authentication and can be uploaded to the Scaleway Dedibox console and then transferred to your dedicated server during the installation process.

-Click your identifier in the top right corner of the console to open the pop-up menu.
-Then click SSH keys in the menu.
+On the top right corner of the console, click on your identifier to open the pop-up menu.
+From there, select SSH keys.

-A page listing all your existing SSH keys displays (if you do not have any SSH keys, the listing will be empty).
+You will be taken to a page displaying all your existing SSH keys (if you haven’t created any yet, the list will be empty).

-Click Add SSH key to display the SSH key form.
+Click Add SSH key to access the SSH key form.

-Enter a description of your choice (e.g. your computer’s name), then enter the public key in the form.
+Provide a description of your choice (for example, your computer’s name) and paste the public key into the designated field of the form.

 Click Add SSH key to upload the public key to your Scaleway Dedibox account.

-You can now select your key during the installation of your Dedibox and use it to authenticate on your server.
+With the SSH key now uploaded, you can select it during the Dedibox installation process and use it for authentication on your server.

-If you upload another key or change it, you need to replace it manually on your Dedibox.
-Keys are only transferred from the console to your server during installation.
+If you decide to upload another key or make changes to the existing one, you must manually replace it on your Dedibox.
+It is important to remember that the keys are transferred from the console to your server solely during the installation process.